AndBM/spec-ops/index.md

 Da Boyz need more bombs for Da Red Orktober.
 Their intelligence indicates that the Forge of Days recently recovered a fusion core, and are going to take it from them, or at least get a good fight out of it.

 ### Aetheric siege
-Belligerents: Hunter Cadre vs **Sect of the Aetheric Conundrum**
+Belligerents: Hunter Clade vs **Sect of the Aetheric Conundrum**

 Mission: Breach Defenses (Octarius)

 Without the fusion device, the Forge has petitioned the Sect for help with overwhelming the Mechanicus stronghold.
-The Sect charges to breach the walls, but are met with an immediate counterattack by the Hunter Cadre.
+The Sect charges to breach the walls, but are met with an immediate counterattack by the Hunter Clade.

 ### Race for the bomb
 Belligerents: The Forge of Days vs **Star Mercs**